java-training-711/core-java-jan24/readme.md

 - default values
 - array as params and modify index
 - array as return values for finding squares
+- 2d array iteration using for each
+- 2d array iteration using for with index or while (assignment)
 ## 1st Feb 2024
 - 1d array and 2d array